themaoci/jet-docs/docs/installation.md

 |        |__NLog.dll.nlog
 ```

+So, to summarize:

+- Extract your game files to the *client folder*.
+- Extract your server files to the *server folder*.
+- Extract your binaries to the *client folder*, and overwrite when asked.

+It's really quite simple.

 5. You are ready to begin playing.
 Launch `JET/Client/JET Launcher.exe`.
-    - **NOTE:** If you are using <JET 1.1.0, you will need to launch the server and launcher separately.
+    - **NOTE:** If you are using JET 1.0.3 or older, you will need to open the server and the launcher separately.
 That means you need to launch `JET/Server/Server.exe` first, and then `JET/Client/JET Launcher.exe`.

 6. Press the **Start Server** button.